BlueJeansAndRain/NeedJS/README.md

         // Return a string on on success.
 On failure, return a non-string
         // value or throw an exception.
     },

+    // The path prefix to use when requiring relative or top-level main
+    // module, prequire, and core module names.
+Defaults in order to whichever
+    // of the following exists:__dirname, __filename directory part, module.uri
+    // directory part, window.location directory part, or "/".
+If this is
+    // not an absolute (beginning with /) path, then it is appended to the
+    // default root.
+    root: "/",

     // Core module names mapped to their "real" require name or an
     // initializer function.
 Top-level and relative module paths will be